MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 However, the user can define a custom default provider for loading time zone rules.
-To do so, set the constant ``java.time.zone.DefaultZoneRulesProvider`` to be the fully qualified of the custom provider class.
+To do so, set the constant ``java.time.zone.DefaultZoneRulesProvider`` to be the fully qualified name of the custom provider class.

 Here is an example of a ``xxx.constants.list`` file with the constant in an application: